On $S$-$n$-absorbing ideals

 \begin{corollary} Let $R$ be a commutative ring with identity, $S$ a multiplicative subset of $R$, and $I, J$ ideal of $R$ such that $I \subseteq J$ and $J \cap S = \emptyset$.
 Then $J$ is an $S$-$n$-absorbing ideal of $R$ if and only if $J/I$ is an $S/I$-$n$-absorbing ideal of $R/I$. \end{corollary}

 Let $R$ be a commutative ring with identity, $S$ a multiplicative subset of $R$ and $I$ an ideal of $R$.
 Recall that $I:s = \{r \in R \,|\, sr \in I\}$ is an ideal of $R$ and which is called by a {\it colon ideal}.
-From now on, we investigate into the behavior of the colon ideal $I:s$ when $I$ is an $S$-$n$-absorbing ideal.
+From now on, we investigate the behavior of the colon ideal $I:s$ when $I$ is an $S$-$n$-absorbing ideal.
 The following result facilitates the study of $S$-$n$-absorbing ideals by applying the properties of $n$-absorbing ideals and is also a useful fact in this paper.

-\begin{proposition} Let $R$ be a commutative ring with identity, $S$ a multiplicative subset of $R$ and $I$ an ideal of $R$ disjoint from $S$.
-If $I$ is an $S$-$n$-absorbing ideal of $R$ and associated to $s \in S$, then $I:s^n = I:s^k$ for all $k \geq n$. \end{proposition}